ptienchuan/vue-github-pages/README.md

-# Deploy VueJS web app to Github pages
+# Demo using VueJS with Github pages

 ## Commands